thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Git_for_Teams.desc.md

  └─────────┘
 ```

-In your local repository, you edited files and committed changes.
-These new commits were stored in the local `master` branch, completely isolated from the central `origin/master` branch.
-This allowed you defer synchronizing with the central repository until you reached a convenient break point.
+In your local repository, you created and modified files, added the changes to the local repository's staging area, and committed the staging to the local `master` branch.
+These new commits, stored in the local `master` branch, were completely isolated from the central `origin/master` branch.
+This allowed you defer synchronizing with the central repository until you reached a convenient stopping point.

 ```text
 origin/master      master